What to Expect After Cataract Surgery?

 Enhanced quality of life

-However, after cataract surgery, you will find that your quality of life will drastically improve, and you will be able to do all the things you love doing once again.
+However, after cataract surgery, your quality of life will drastically improve, and you will be able to do all the things you love once again.

 Cataract testing